-Suicide Risk Management and Treatment
+Suicide Risk Management

-The workgroup recommends that once suicide risk has been identified and assessed the patient should be supported along a pathway to timely and adequate care as indicated by the assessment.
-Ideally behavioral health concerns will be addressed in primary care through integrated behavioral health diagnoses for whom accessing services through primary care would be appropriate as outlined in the 2017 Bree Collaborative Behavioral Health Integration Report and Recommendations.
+The workgroup recommends that once suicide risk has been identified and assessed, providers and staff should mitigate imminent risk and support the patient along a pathway to timely and adequate care as indicated by the assessment.
+40 Ideally behavioral health concerns will be addressed in primary care through integrated behavioral health diagnoses for whom accessing services through primary care would be appropriate as outlined in the 2017 Bree Collaborative Behavioral Health Integration Report and Recommendations.
 High-quality behavioral health care should draw from trauma-informed care appropriate to an individual as defined by the Substance Abuse and Mental Health Services Administration (SAMHSA) here.

 For patients at risk for suicide, the workgroup recommends engaging the patient in collaborative safety planning, a brief intervention in which the patient develops a plan to remain safe.
-Safety planning can be conducted in multiple settings (e.g., primary care, in- and out-patient behavioral health, emergency department).25 Note, this is not a no-suicide contract which is no longer supported by evidence.
-Key components should include:40
+Safety planning can be conducted in multiple settings (e.g., primary care, in- and out-patient behavioral health, emergency department).23 Note, this is not a no-suicide contract which is no longer supported by evidence.
+Key components should include:41